Best Paint for Furniture Without Sanding

 Here are some more tips to make sure your project turns out to be successful!
 Don’t worry, they aren’t hard things to do, but they’ll make a big impact.

-• Before you start painting, make sure the surface is free of dust and debris to ensure a clean finish.
-This will help your paint adhere better and last longer.
+• Before you start, make sure the surface is free of dust and debris for a clean finish.
+This will help your new paint adhere better and last longer.

-• When painting furniture, thin layers are better than thick ones to help each layer adhere better.
-Thin layers also create more of a brush-free finish.
+• Thin layers are better than thick ones to help each layer adhere better.
+Thin layers also create more of a brush free finish.

-• Let each coat of paint dry completely before applying the next coat.
+• Let each coat dry completely before applying the next.
 This will result in a more even finish and will make sure the paint job is successful.

-• Using high-quality brushes, rollers, and sprayers can also help give you a more even finish and improve the overall quality of your paint job.
+• Using high quality brushes, rollers, and sprayers can also help give you a more even finish and improve the overall quality of your new finish.

 More Furniture Paint Resources